How to replace a light switch

 What type of light switch is bathroom safe?

 Because electricity and water can be a deadly combination, only ceiling-mounted pull-cord switches are permitted to be installed in bathrooms and/ or shower rooms, as per UK building regulations.
-Some opt to have a regular light switch fitted just outside of the room.
+Some opt to have a regular light switch fitted just outside the room.

 Replacing a light switch